Sake and Soy Braised Pork Belly

 “Hong Shao Rou” is one of the most popular dishes in China, and each family has their own unique way of cooking.
 The secret of this homemade Sake and Soy Braised Pork Belly recipe is the sake.
 This traditional Japanese rice wine brings a unique umami-rich taste and balances out the savory sauce with a natural sweetness.
 It also helps to tenderize the meat and adds a delicate aroma to the final dish.

 Looking for more variations of how to cook pork belly?
-Don’t miss out on these two delicious recipes, Red-cooked Pork Belly and Braised Pork Belly in Soy Sauce.
+Don’t miss out on this delicious Braised Pork Belly in Soy Sauce recipe!

 Why This Recipe Works